effector/effector/beta/src/content/docs/en/guides/server-side-rendering.md

 In this example we're not going to dive deep into various possible server impelementations - we will focus on the request handler itself instead.

 :::info
-Alongside with basic SSR needs, like calculating the final state of the app and serializing it, `effector` also handles **the isolation of user's data between requests**
+Alongside with basic SSR needs, like calculating the final state of the app and serializing it, effector also handles **the isolation of user's data between requests**

-It is very important feature, as `Node.js` servers usually handle more than one user request at the same moment of time.
+It is very important feature, as Node.js servers usually handle more than one user request at the same moment of time.

-Since JS-based platforms, including `Node.js`, usually have single "main" thread - all logical computaions are happening in the same context, with the same memory available.
+Since JS-based platforms, including Node.js, usually have single "main" thread - all logical computaions are happening in the same context, with the same memory available.
 So, if state is not properly isolated, one user may receive the data, prepared for another, which is very undesirable.

-`effector` handles this problem automatically inside the `fork` feature.
+effector handles this problem automatically inside the `fork` feature.
 Read [the relevant docs for details](/en/api/effector/fork)
 :::

 This is the code for server request handler, which contains all server-specific stuff, which needs to be done.